 Dir: Edgar Wright

-Editors note: This review was written before the news broke of Kevin Spacey’s inappropriate behaviour.
-I have held back the release for a couple of weeks but wanted to post it now, as while I don’t wish to add to the ongoing media coverage about the alleged actions of one member of the ensemble cast, I enjoyed the film itself very much and wanted to review it in time for the home media release.
-Especially now as I feel it would be a shame if people were to avoid the film as a result of one cast member and I expect the release will be low-key in comparison to what was planned, with it being popped quietly on shop shelves and not displayed prominently on eye-catching stands.
+Editors note: This review was initially written before the news broke of Kevin Spacey’s inappropriate behavior.
+At the time I held back the release for a couple of weeks but wanted to still publish it, as while I don’t wish to add to the ongoing media coverage about the alleged actions of one member of the ensemble cast, I enjoyed the film itself very much and wanted to review it.

 Uber-skilled getaway driver Baby (Ansel Elgort, ‘The Fault in Our Stars’, ‘Divergent’) is nearing the end of working to pay off his debt to criminal mastermind Doc (Kevin Spacey, ‘House of Cards’), as maverick bank robbers and a blossoming romance with waitress Debora (Lily James, ‘Cinderella‘) complicate his exit from criminality.